spanichella/ARIES-story-teller/README.md

 ### 4 Evaluation Context<a name="section4"></a>

-**SM-company**.
-For confidentiality reasons, we refer to the  company involved in our industrial evaluation with the Swiss-Marketing Company (*SM-company*) and with the SM Software Project (*SM-Project*), the project that has been considered for the evaluation of StoryTeller.
-The *SM-Project* was launched by the SM-company, an innovative market research company in Switzerland, a leader in employee surveys, leadership feedback, and supervisor evaluation throughout Switzerland.
-The company was founded in 2002 and has over 20 years of expertise in the field of market and company analysis.
-Based on well-founded study concepts as well as quick, user-friendly surveys and meaningful reporting, the company offers a broad variety of products in the field of employee satisfaction, customer satisfaction, and leadership feedback.
+**SM-Company**.
+For confidentiality, the company selected for evaluation is referred to as the Swiss-Marketing Company (SM-Company) and its project as the SM Software Project (SM-Project).
+The SM-Project is a web-based survey tool launched by the SM-Company to support team and project managers in creating short, easy-to-use pulse surveys.
+The SM-company was founded in 2002.
+It has over 20 years of expertise in market and company analysis.
+Based on well-founded study concepts, user-friendly surveys, and meaningful reporting, the company offers a wide variety of products in the field of employee satisfaction, customer satisfaction, and leadership feedback.

 ### 5 Datasets <a name="section5"></a>
 Related studies pointed out that the lack of data from requirement elicitation sessions is an obstacle in this type of classification approach.